gamma-delta/Telefunge/README.txt

 Concepts:
 2-D grid on which a turtle crawls.
 Starts at (0,0) in upper right The turtle reads instructions from the space it is standing on, then moves forward.
 The turtle has a stack of bytes (0-255).
-It is infinitely deep.
+It has 1000 cells.
+For maximum turing-completeness, change to infinity.
-There is also an auxillary stack, same as the turtle.
-They are both initialized to a lot of 0s.
+There is also an auxillary stack like the turtle's.
+It is more limited (you can't do math on it for example) They are both initialized to a lot of 0s.

 Instuctions: